Louise Kirkpatrick owns a driving school in the East Midlands region of England.

 Left Reverse Around a Corner, Step by Step

-Here's a summarised list of what's required for reversing around a corner to the left.
+Here's a summarised list of what's required for backing around a corner to the left.

 For those who prefer instructions given visually, there are some tutorial videos further down the page.
 Some are accompanied by an audio commentary for those who like to listen to what they need to do.

 - After the examiner has told you what they want you to do, drive on past the road into which you will be reversing.
 Pull up a couple of car lengths from the corner and about one drain's width (approx 2 feet) away from the kerb.
 As you go past the side road, quickly assess it so that you know what to expect—what type of corner/how sharp is the turn, are there any obstructions or children playing in the road, etc. Handbrake on, gear lever into neutral, and make sure your indicators are switched off.

 - Full observation all round.
 If clear, select reverse gear and start to reverse.
 No signals are needed.

 - Looking mainly over your left shoulder, through the rear windscreen, reverse slowly back to where the back wheels of the car are approximately in line with the point where the kerb starts to bend (this is known as the turning point).

 - The front of the car will swing out when you start your turn, so at this point you MUST take thorough observations by checking for traffic both ways and for pedestrians behind—don't forget to check your blind spot as well.

 - Reverse for approximately one car length looking only out of the rear windscreen.